QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

 **Local File System**

 This is even simpler.
 After preparing the repository, you can use it right away.
-In the ```Settings``` tab, try to add a repository with URL pointing to the repository root in your local machine.
+In the ```Settings``` tab, you add a repository with URL pointing to the repository root in your local machine (absolute path,
+example: `file:/home/user/QGIS-collections/mycollection`).
 It's as simple as that.
-If there is a problem with metadata or other issues when adding the repository, the tools will tell you.
+If there is a problem with metadata or other issues when adding the repository, you will be told.

 **Your Own Server**